camille-lanuel/SOCG_2025_submission_implementation_epsilon_net/README.md

 ## CGAL installation

 We provide our version of CGAL in the "cgal" folder.
 It is based on an obsolete version of Loïc Dubois' CGAL branch (in the Hyperbolic_surface_triangulation_2 folder).
 If you already have CGAL installed on your computer, please use our version to compile our code as it won't work with your version.
-You do not need to build CGAL to run our code, as it is a header only library.
+You do not need to build CGAL to run our code since it is a header only library.
 However, you must have the [essential third party dependencies](https://doc.cgal.org/latest/Manual/thirdparty.html) and Qt6 installed.

 ## Compilation of the demos